youvegottabecrazy/DELay/README.md

 1. Clone this repo, or download the delayrm.py file.

 2. The default trash dir is $HOME/.delayrm. $HOME/.delayrm/.delayrmrc will be created on first run.
 If you'd like to use a different location, set ENV{DELAYRMRC} to the full path of the .delayrmrc file.
-Run the script once to generate the default rc file.  rm --about.
+Run the script once to generate the default rc file.

 3. Edit the generated .delayrc file as desired.